-This advice isn’t bad in itself, but according to Paul Moyer, the founder of SavingsFreak.com, this advice doesn’t make the same financial sense in our current low-interest-rate environment as it did when mortgage rates were higher, like 6 percent to 8 percent.
+This advice isn’t bad in itself, but according to Paul Moyer, the founder of SavingFreak.com, this advice doesn’t make the same financial sense in our current low-interest environment as it did when mortgage rates were higher, like 6% to 8%.

-“Those extra payments can do more work for you by being placed in other investments,” said Moyer.
-“Even if you only get 6 percent over the life of the investment, you will beat the interest you are paying on your home mortgage.”
+“Those extra payments can do more work for you by being placed in other investments,” Moyer said.
+“Even if you only get 6% over the life of the investment, you will beat the interest you are paying on your home mortgage.”

 Some people immediately think of Western Union or MoneyGram when they need to send money to someone.
-However, this old-school way of sending money can be more expensive and less efficient than newer methods, said Britta Gidican, head of global market communication at Remitly, a digital money transfer service.
+However, this old-school way of sending money can be more expensive and less efficient than newer methods, said Britta Gidican, former communications director, North America, at Remitly, a digital money transfer service.

 Instead, look for other services that allow you to transfer money with a tap in an app or a click on your desktop.
 Be sure to compare service fees for the cheapest way to send money.
-For example, Western Union’s fees start at $4.99 to send up to $20 online.
+For example, Western Union’s fees start at $4.99 to send up to $20 online, or 99 cents straight from your bank account.
 But PayPal doesn’t charge transfer fees if you send to friends and family from your bank account or PayPal account.
-However, it charges 3.4 percent of the transaction if you transfer from a debit or credit card.
+However, it charges 2.9% of the transaction if you transfer from a debit or credit card.

-Most people want a sizable nest egg, and to achieve this they contribute the yearly max to their 401k.
+Most people want a sizable nest egg, and to achieve this they contribute the yearly max to their 401(k).
 However, this is a long-standing retirement tip you should carefully consider.
-Instead, Marty Phelan of Phelan Financial Solutions suggested only contributing up to the maximum that your employer matches.
+Instead, Marty Phelan, formerly of Phelan Financial Solutions, suggested only contributing up to the maximum that your employer matches.

 Cancel Credit Cards You Don’t Use

 If you have old credit cards collecting dust, you might think it’s smart to get rid of these accounts.
-But consumers should think twice before closing accounts with a long, positive history, said Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
+But consumers should think twice before closing accounts with a long, positive history, said Kevin Gallegos, senior vice president of new client enrollment for Freedom Financial Network.

 “The longer you hold a card, the more valuable it is in determining your credit score,” he said.
 “If you have more than one card and only want to use one, store the others away, but do not close the accounts.”